PAST FILMMAKER TOURS

 Fall 2011 October 26 - November 7 with Award-Winning Cuban Documentary Filmmaker, Rigoberto Jiménez

-Part of AMI – Cuba Media Project’s mission is to showcase Cuban independent and community media and to introduce noteworthy Cuban filmmakers to audiences in the United States.
-With this in mind, we are proud to announce that we are bringing award-winning Cuban documentary filmmaker Rigoberto Jiménez to the United States this fall.
+As part of AMI, the Cuba Media Project’s mission is to showcase Cuban independent and community media and to introduce noteworthy Cuban filmmakers to audiences in the United States.
+With this in mind, we are proud to have brought award-winning Cuban documentary filmmaker Rigoberto Jiménez to the United States in the fall of 2011.

 Rigoberto is one of the founders of the community media project TV Serrana, which is based in Cuba’s Sierra Maestra mountains.
 He is currently engaged in the pre-production of his first feature film, On the Riverside, a work of fiction based on his documentary The Four Sisters.
 The sisters, who never married, have lived together all their lives in the Sierra Maestra.
 (See below for a clip of The Four Sisters.)

-The Four Sisters (excerpt) Rigoberto will be presenting his documentaries at the Vermont International Film Festival, The Museum of Modern Art, New York City and universities in Vermont, Massachusetts and New York City between October 25 and November 7.
-This is the first time Mr. Jiménez will visit the US.
+The Four Sisters (excerpt) Rigoberto presented his documentaries at the Vermont International Film Festival, The Museum of Modern Art, New York City and universities in Vermont, Massachusetts and New York City between October 25 and November 7.
+This was the first time Mr. Jiménez visited the US.
 Organized by Burlington-based Americas Media Initiative—Cuba Media Project, whose mission is to present Cuban filmmakers in the United States, and, through cultural exchange, increase understanding and foster dialogue between US and Cuban citizens.

-Mr. Jiménez will be presenting his documentaries and some of the work of International Film and Television School (EICTV) at the Vermont International Film Festival, October 27 and 29.
-Afterwards he will screen his work at the University of Vermont, Clark College, Middlebury College and at Dartmouth College.
-His presentation is part of the New England Council of Latin American Studies Conference.
-Mr. Jiménez will end his tour as part of the Modern Monday Series at The Museum of Modern Art on November 7th.
+Mr. Jiménez presented his documentaries and some of the work of International Film and Television School (EICTV) at the Vermont International Film Festival, October 27 and 29.
+Afterwards he screened his work at the University of Vermont, Clark College, Middlebury College and at Dartmouth College.
+His presentation was part of the New England Council of Latin American Studies Conference.
+Mr. Jiménez ended his tour as part of the Modern Monday Series at The Museum of Modern Art on November 7th.

 Rigoberto Jiménez graduated with a degree in Literature from the Eastern University in Santiago, Cuba.
 Mr. Jimenéz joined TVS, when it emerged in 1993—in the middle of Cuba’s most severe economic crisis—helping to create a unique community video project deep in the Sierra Maestra mountains.
 Founded with funding from UNESCO and support from the Cuban government and the National Association of Small Farmers (ANAP), TVS is the first community and participatory television project in Cuba, and is unique in Latin America.
 Mr. Jiménez has produced the majority of the documentaries on which TVS’s reputation is based, and his work has received many national and international awards.